Institute for Environmental Sustainability Research Grant

 The Committee will read, score and rank all applications based upon the criteria in this document.
 They will then fund applications in order of ranking.

-The Office of Research, Scholarship and Community Engagement will notify applicants of the results of their applications and will provide Committee comments to applicants who were not selected for funding.
+The IES Director will notify applicants of the results of their applications and will provide Committee comments to applicants who were not selected for funding.

 * If you are concerned about a potential Conflict of Interest with your proposal and a particular Committee member, please be sure to explain this in your application under “Committee Conflict”.
 The IES will make every effort to explore and mitigate potential conflicts that have been identified to us.